nimasii/nba_game_predictor/README.md

 I coded this projcet using a jupyter notebook and python in VScode.

-I also used scikit learn, pandas, and matplot as libraries
+I also used scikit learn and pandas as libraries

 # Useful Websites